nz-trust-framework/nz-verify/README.md

 ## Future functionality
 NZ Verify will support additional technologies and use cases in the future.
 This includes:
 *    NFC Device Engagement for Apple iOS
+*    Alternative Data Elements as proposed in ISO/IEC 18013-5 Second Revision